 \section{Asymptotic backreaction for $\delta$-peak and flat profile configurations}

 In the main text we present the modification of the asymptotic Mach numbers for a waterfall configuration.
-The reason why we put the emphasize on this configuration is that this is the only one which has been realized experimentally so far \cite{deNova2019,Kolobov2021}.
-In the present appendix we consider two other configurations (dubbed $\delta$-peak and flat profile in Appendix \ref{app.A}) in order to check to what extent the waterfall configuration is typical.
+The reason why we put the emphasis on this configuration is that this is the only one which has been realized experimentally so far \cite{deNova2019,Kolobov2021}.
+In this appendix we consider two other configurations (dubbed $\delta$-peak and flat profile in Appendix \ref{app.A}) in order to check to what extent the waterfall configuration is typical.

-In Fig. \ref{fig:DP} we represent the modification of the upstream and downstream Mach number due to quantum backreaction in a $\delta$-peak configuration.
+In Fig. \ref{fig:DP} we represent the modification of the upstream and downstream Mach numbers due to quantum backreaction in a $\delta$-peak configuration.
 The gross features of the results are the same as those obtained for the waterfall configuration and presented in Fig. \ref{fig:W}.
-A noticeable difference between the two figures is that the part $\delta M_d^{(H)}$ of the downstream modifications caused bu Hawking radiation, while being roughly of the same order in both settings, are positive for the waterfall configuration and negative for the $\delta$-peak configuration (compare the lower panels of Figs. \ref{fig:W} and \ref{fig:DP}).
+A noticeable difference between the two figures is that the part $\delta M_d^{(H)}$ of the downstream modifications caused by Hawking radiation, while being roughly of the same order in both settings, are positive for the waterfall configuration and negative for the $\delta$-peak configuration (compare the lower panels of Figs. \ref{fig:W} and \ref{fig:DP}).